Last Updated on June 3, 2023 by Ellen

 The pictures below are captioned with some information, and our car rental was with TP Car Rental.
 Really nice guys.
 We were charged 90 euros for three days, which was a good deal for the shoulder season.

-5 thoughts on “Our memorable time around Corfu Island in Greece”
+Thanks for reading, “Our memorable time around Corfu Island in Greece.”